 You will not be able to create a landing page that resonates with your visitors if you don’t know them well.
-The landing page best practices first step in this direction is to identify your target audience.
+The landing page best practices the first step in this direction is to identify your target audience.
 Be very mindful in selecting it, don’t aim to please everyone, try making the most of a smaller group instead.
 Once you have identified your target audience, start knowing them well, really well.
-Just knowing their age, gender, location etc. will not do the job.
-Dive deep into their problems, their aspirations and their perceptions.
+Just knowing their age, gender, location, etc. will not do the job.
+Dive deep into their problems, their aspirations, and their perceptions.
 Then, show them how you can help on your landing page.
 People won’t be able to resist your offering.

 Keep it direct

 Your landing page should be dedicated solely to your offering.
-Keep it free from any distractions, content related or otherwise.
+Keep it free from any distractions, content-related or otherwise.
 You have a whole website for that.
 The idea is to not give too many options to the visitor on the landing page as a best practice.
 It must be designed in such a way that taking the action you want the visitor to take should be pretty much her only choice.
 To ensure this, put up a mutually beneficial offer at your landing page.
 Visitors might not give their information if they don’t get something in return.
 Ask for information by clubbing it with helpful information, a sign-up discount etc.

 Master that headline

-Headline would be the first thing that the user will see on the page as ones of the landing page best practices.
+The headline would be the first thing that the user will see on the page as ones of the landing page best practices.
 Phrase it in a way that makes the visitor want to take the next step.
 For that, you need to make your value proposition clear upfront.
 The benefit that the user will get by engaging with you must be present in the headline.
 That’s when they’ll sign up for you.

 An effective headline must speak the users’ tongue.
-Use words that you commonly find customers speak when talking about their problem.
+Use words that you commonly find customers speak when talking about their problems.
 Seeing those words would make them feel that you truly understand them, and they will be more likely to choose you.

 Use visual aids: